rust-lang/rfcs/text/1199-simd-infrastructure.md

 shuffles are exposed generally: intrinsics that represent arbitrary shuffles.

-This may violate the "one instruction per instrinsic" principal depending on the shuffle, but rearranging SIMD vectors is extremely useful, and providing a direct intrinsic lets the compiler (a) do the programmers work in synthesising the optimal (short) sequence of
+This may violate the "one instruction per intrinsic" principal depending on the shuffle, but rearranging SIMD vectors is extremely useful, and providing a direct intrinsic lets the compiler (a) do the programmers work in synthesising the optimal (short) sequence of